At The Baconation, we believe that if you're going to make bacon, you should make it right.

 Start to finish, from when we first get the meat to when the finished bacon is ready to ship out to our customers, it takes 14-21 days.

-We never use liquid smoke or inject our bacon with chemicals, and never freeze or cook the bacon.
+We never use liquid smoke or inject our bacon with chemicals or cook the bacon.
 What you get is always fresh handmade bacon that was made to order less than a week ago!

 This is ultra premium gourmet bacon, folks.
 From the type of meat we use and how it was raised, to the way we turn it into bacon, it's not much like the commodity stuff you buy in grocery stores at all, except for the name.
 Given the type of bacon and what goes into making it, we stand by our bacon and firmly believe it is far superior to any commercial bacon you can buy at a grocery store.